User Experience (UX) Design BSc (Hons)

 This user experience design course will develop your skills in identifying unmet needs and defining them by incorporating them into the process of design.

-Our course will ingrain web user experience design principles into our students and prepare them for a career in the industry.
+Our course will ingrain digital user experience design principles into our students and prepare them for a career in the industry.
 If you have an insatiable curiosity to speculate on the future and understand people’s experience as they interact with devices and systems - then this course is for you!

 During your studies, you will develop an impressive portfolio of work that you can easily use for applying to a broad range of user experience jobs.